 These are recurring themes in my sculpture work over the past thirty years.
-Mudslides, floods, fires, tornados (caused by global warming,) and disintegration of cities left behind by economic decline and wars are the most current themes reflected in my work.
-The material, means and methods I used are to convey my message of loss.
+Mudslides, floods, fires, and tornados caused by global warming, the disintegration of cities left behind by economic decline, and wars are the most current themes reflected in my work.
+The material, means and methods I use are to convey my message of loss.

 My materials are a combination of wood, foam, charcoal, acrylic, metal, dirt and screening.
 I cut, form and shape story telling images, sometimes incorporating found objects to create these three dimensional sculptures.